Afternoon Workshops 2024

-We are delighted to present a wealth of topics and opportunities to dive into music, dance and singing traditions from the styles we host at AFTMD: Acadian, Cape Breton, Irish, Québécois, and Scottish.
+We are delighted to present a wealth of topics and opportunities to dive into music, dance and song traditions from the styles we host at AFTMD: Acadian, Cape Breton, Irish, Québécois, and Scottish and more.
 Hone your skills, learn about the history of these traditions, add tunes to your repertoire – and then share them in jam sessions with your fellow students and our world-class faculty!

 If you have already signed up to the festival as a full-time student, you will have access to all of these electives and jams as part of your tuition!

-If you are not registered, you can check out the listing below, and then head over to our store to buy workshop tickets (full-week and daily passes are both available).
+If you are not registered, you can check out the listing below, and then buy tickets in person at the festival.
+Full-week and daily passes, or individual tickets are all available.
+(Online workshop sales closed on June 16.)

-What could be more “trad” than a good, old-fashion, rip-roarin’ jam session?!
+What could be more “trad” than a good old-fashioned, rip-roarin’ jam session?!
 Come jam under the expert and welcoming guidance of some of your favorite players!
 Faculty leaders will help you get the good session energy going, suggesting tunes and helping you tap into your best jamming self.
-In addition to simply having a blast playing together, you’re almost certain to pick up or hone some life-long jamming skills, such as how to create maximal spontaneous groove, tastefully try out playing parts that aren’t the core melody (ie. variations, harmonies, ‘comping parts, etc,), promote positive session etiquette, and much more.
-Bring your favorite tunes – you’ll probably be invited to share them!
+In addition to simply having a blast playing together, you’re almost certain to pick up or hone some life-long jamming skills, such as how to create maximal spontaneous groove, pick up new tunes “on the fly,” tastefully try playing parts besides the basic melody (i.e. variations, harmonies, comping parts, etc.,) promote positive session etiquette, and much more.
+Bring your favorite tunes – you’ll certainly be invited to share them!

 ▸ Click to see jam schedule

-Fast-paced session with Troy MacGillivray & Mari Black
+Fast-paced session with Màiri Chaimbeul & Neil Pearlman

 Wednesday:

-Fast-paced session with Colin Farrell & Patrick Egan
+Fast-paced session with Ray Lambert & Keith Murphy

 Friday:

-“Fun for All” session with Laurel Martin & Josh Dukes
+Fast-paced session with Laurel Martin & Matt Heaton

 Every day, Period 4 (2:45 – 4:00 p.m.)

-Ensembles will be progressive, building skills and repertoire over the course of the week and culminating in a group performance at the student concert on Saturday night.
+Please note: Ensembles will be progressive, building skills and repertoire over the course of the week and culminating in a group performance at the student concert on Friday night.
 Therefore, students are strongly encouraged to attend each band meeting throughout the week.

 This year’s ensemble leaders are: